platers/obsidian-linter/docs/docs/settings/footnote-rules.md

 Alias: `move-footnotes-to-the-bottom`

-Move all footnotes to the bottom of the document.
+Move all footnotes to the bottom of the document and makes sure they are sorted based on the order they are referenced in the file's body.